xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 ```

-Now use port `2222` to transfer the files over the management port using the host IP = 10.0.2.2
+Now use port `2222` to transfer the files over the management port using the host IP = 10.0.2.2 from your devbox

 ```shell
 vagrant@vagrant-ubuntu-trusty-64:~$ scp -P 2222 /home/vagrant/* vagrant@10.0.2.2:/misc/app_host/scratch